England

 £25.00

 Our countryside is iconic: a series of distinctive habitats that unite to create a landscape that is unique for the rich diversity of our flora and fauna.
-In ‘England’, his most magisterial book to date, John Lewis-Stempel explores each in turn, taking us from coast to moor, from downs to field, from the park to the village to create a vivid living portrait of our natural history.
-In his trademark lyrical prose, Lewis-Stempel reveals the hidden workings of each habitat: the clear waters and dragonflies; the bluebells, badgers and stag beetles; wild thyme; granite cliffs; rock pools and sandy beaches; red deer standing at ancient oaks; the wayside flowers of the lane; hedgehogs and hares; and snow on the high peak.
+In ‘England’, John Lewis-Stempel explores each in turn, taking us from coast to moor, from downs to field, from the park to the village to create a vivid living portrait of our natural history.

 ISBN: 9780857526472 Author: Lewis-Stempel, John Publisher: Doubleday Publication Date: 3rd October 2024 Imprint: Doubleday Cover: Hardback Dewey: 508.42 (edition:23) Pages: 464 Language: English Readership: General - Trade / Code: K Category: Subjects: , , ,

-In a stunning package, complete with decorated boards, endpapers, chapterheads and a map, England: A Natural History is the definitive volume on the English landscape and the capstone of John Lewis-Stempel’s nature writing.
+England: A Natural History is the definitive volume on the English landscape, and the capstone of John Lewis-Stempel’s nature writing.

 Pre-order